 I grew up using my grandma’s recipe for banana bread and muffins, which was so delicious.
 It was traditional, meaning it included eggs, all purpose flour, and walnuts.
 Those ingredients aren’t what I bake with now, so I needed to figure out a way to make delicious gluten free and vegan banana muffins for our family.

 When you’re trying to bake an allergy friendly recipe for the first time, it’s really rewarding when it turns out well!
-The great thing about this recipe for banana chocolate chip muffins is that it’s pretty straightforward, making it a good choice for those who are new to gluten free and vegan baking.
+The great thing about this recipe is that it’s pretty straightforward, making it a good choice for those who are new to gluten free and vegan baking.

 I started making muffins this way almost 8 years ago now, and it was an easy recipe for me as a new gluten free baker.

-I make these most often with Namaste Perfect Flour Blend.
+- Gluten Free Flour Blend – I make these most often with Namaste Perfect Flour Blend.
 It works really well for cookies and muffins.
 Even though this recipe doesn’t use eggs, I find that the texture is still really good with the Namaste flour.
+You can also my own homemade gluten free flour blend in this recipe.

-You could try it with pumpkin puree, but if you’re going to do that, you should probably just use my gluten free pumpkin muffin recipe.
+- If you can’t eat bananas, you could try substituting pumpkin puree, but if you’re going to do that, you should probably just use my gluten free pumpkin muffin recipe.

 - Don’t use frozen ripe bananas – they will be too wet.